 When the student would come back to her room, she could see Ida’s face on the door.

 Even after switching rooms, the young student still had Ida Alicia as an entity roommate.

 This entity is supposedly still seen wandering around the top floor of the West Wing.

-Perhaps Henry Flagler is content just to be the fly on the wall, watching to see if things are going well, acting like a supervisor.
-Ida Alicia may only make herself known in specific instances, and the Woman in Black may still walk the halls, when few people see her; still hiding from public view.
+It’s likely that Henry Flagler’s spirit is content just to be the fly on the wall, watching to see if things are going well, acting like a supervisor, probably not afraid to set the living straight when needed.
+Ida Alicia may only make herself known in specific instances, and the Woman in Black may still walk the halls, where few people see her; still hiding from public view.

 74 King Street